isvidler/vue3-google-oauth2/README.md

-# vue-google-oauth2
+# vue3-google-oauth2
-Handling Google sign-in and sign-out for Vue.js applications.
+Handling Google sign-in and sign-out for Vue 3 applications.

+**Note I:** This repository is a fork of the original [vue-google-oauth2](https://github.com/guruahn/vue-google-oauth2) and has been updated for Vue 3.

+**Note II:** This repository is not yet backwards compatible with Vue 2 and does not yet support TypeScript.

+**Note III:** The documentation below has not been updated from the original repository.

 ![npm bundle size](https://img.shields.io/bundlephobia/minzip/vue-google-oauth2.svg)
 ![GitHub](https://img.shields.io/github/license/guruahn/vue-google-oauth2.svg)